Brotherhood (American TV series): Conception

 Brotherhood was created by New England native Blake Masters.
 Prior to creating the series, Masters made a living selling screenplays to film studios; however, he never got an original project produced.
-Masters' pitched Brotherhood to Executive Producer Elizabeth Guber Stephen as a feature film; the premise was inspired by the real-life Bulger brothers from Massachusetts: William M. Bulger was a prominent state politician and his brother, James J. Bulger, was the leader of the Irish-American crime family Winter Hill Gang.
+Masters' pitched Brotherhood to Executive Producer Elizabeth Guber Stephen as a feature film; the premise was inspired by the real-life Bulger brothers from Massachusetts: William M. Bulger was a prominent state politician and his brother, James J. Bulger, was the leader of the Irish-American mob Winter Hill Gang.

 Stephen told Masters and his agent Brant Rose that it would work better as a series.
 Masters agreed to adapt it into a television series, reasoning that "the dynamic between the brothers was sustainable and compelling."
 Stephen brought Masters to present the idea to premium cable network Showtime, who were immediately receptive and financed the production of a pilot episode.
 After the pilot had been shot, it was shown to the Showtime executives, who ordered an entire season.

 Because of Masters' inexperience in producing television, Showtime executives asked him to find someone to help him spearhead the project.
 Masters, a fan of Homicide: Life on the Street, suggested Henry Bromell, who had previously worked on Homicide as a writer/executive producer.
 A meeting was arranged between Masters and Bromell through Showtime.
 Bromell was impressed with the pilot and accepted Masters' offer to join the production crew.